egbuniwecemeka/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 A CNAME can point to another CNAME.
 (Inefficient and slows load speed, poor user experience)

 * NS record
 The nameserver(NS) record specifies the authoritative DNS server for the domain.
-In other words,
+In other words, NS records points to where an application eg web server can find an IP address for a domain name.
+Usage:
+Creating a simple web site or purchasing a web hosting service, the user will have received an email with nameserver details.
+The nameserver connects the domain name to the server your site is hosted on.

+* MS record
+Nail service(MX) record speccifies where emails for a domain should be routed to.
+In simple words it makes it possible to direct emails to a mail server
+Note: The can be multiple MX records for a single domain name. **The lower the priority value, the higher the actual priority.**
+Usage:
+With MX record it is possible to hand off email to a dedicated server.

+## Conclusion

+DNS makes it possibel for us to use human-readable domain names to access resources on the internet.